-Step B-2: Drainage System(s) - Install any drainage system(s) as required by the Plans and Specifications or as directed by the Engineer.
+STEP A-2, Drainage System(s): Install drainage systems as required by the Plans and Specifications or as directed by the Engineer.

-Step B-3: Leveling Pad - An unreinforced smooth finish concrete leveling pad is formed and cast at each foundation elevation.
+STEP A-3, Leveling Pad: An unreinforced smooth finish concrete leveling pad is formed and cast at each foundation elevation.
 Leveling pads have nominal dimensions of 6 in thick by 1 ft wide and are cast using a minimum 2,000-psi, 28-day compressive strength concrete.
 Leveling pads should cure for a minimum of 12 hours before the setting of panels.